jakeberggren/jakeberggren/README.md

 <h1 align='center'>Hi! 👋 I'm Jakob</h1>

-<p align='center'>I'm a soon to be engineer currently persuing a Masters degree in Computer Science specialized in Machine Learning and AI.
+<p align='center'>I'm a soon to be engineer currently pursuing a Masters degree in Computer Science specialized in Machine Learning and AI.
 Here you can find final solutions to laborations in various university courses, online courses and personal side projects. <br>Check out my repo's below!</p>

 <div align='center'>